PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--using-typescript-without-typescript.md

 Don't worry.
 I haven't gone crazy, and neither will you after reading this 😉

+# Why is this so long? 🤔

+This article is around 20 minutes long.
+The reason it's so long is because it delves into why you should consider this approach, and has explanations for a lot of broad topics

 With that out of the way, let's begin.

 Lemme break it down